smqanpk/Digital-Twin-MVP/README.txt

 HOW THE DATA GOT HERE
 -----------------------
-The 11 sites in your "Partial_SMDB_for_Power_Apps_and_AI.xlsx" file were extracted and cleaned into data.js.
-Around 70 of the most relevant SMDB columns per site were kept — coordinates, structure type, antennas/RRUs, power plant (rectifiers, batteries, DG, solar, grid), capacity/loading, fiber, tenants, and contacts — so the digital twin and map popups are backed by your real data, not placeholders.
+The 11 sites in the "Partial_SMDB_for_Power_Apps_and_AI.xlsx" file were extracted and cleaned into data.js.
+Around 70 of the most relevant SMDB columns per site were kept — coordinates, structure type, antennas/RRUs, power plant (rectifiers, batteries, DG, solar, grid), capacity/loading, fiber, tenants, and contacts — so the digital twin and map popups are backed by real data, not placeholders.

 Because all 11 sites in this extract are geographically close to each other, the network topology was built automatically by: